emnigma/FreeSurfer-volume-parser/README.md

 python3 convert.py <PDF_REPORT_SAVEPATH>
 ```

+#### Run pipeline using docker
-or use container from dockerhub. in this case you dont need python env to pdfy report
+or use container from dockerhub. in this case you dont need python env to generate `index.html`
 ```bash
 docker run \
     -v <ABS_SUBJECT_DIR>/<SUBJECT_NAME>:/root/data \